kusala9/mGpkg/docs/metadata_gpkg.md

 ## Metadata List
 These are items which are created by the geopackaging process....
+Needs to have a fieldname for each one, simple/complex and an optional explanation/comment.

+JSON?
+Any suggestions?

 Suggestions:
 * Conformance Level - The level of comprehensiveness of the geopackaging.